-This catalogue will provide quick access to the wealth of resources available to teachers seeking to assist students, including those who may have experienced learning loss over the past two years of blended learning.
-The catalog can be accessed via links which will be provided to schools.
+These catalogues will provide quick access to the wealth of resources available to teachers seeking to assist students, including those who may have experienced learning loss over the past two years of blended learning.
+They can be accessed via links which were provided to schools.

-A link will be re-shared with all teachers, through their fac. accounts to this resource, which is compiled separately for primary and secondary levels.
+A link has been re-shared with all teachers, through their fac. accounts to this resource, which is compiled separately for primary and secondary levels.
 These resources will support remediation, interventions and accelerated learning as the learning activities can be selected according to student's needs.
 These learning activities are developmental and responses to assessment items are provided and can therefore be assigned for independent learning.

-- Teachers will be encouraged via specific and ongoing training spear-headed by the TEPPD to practice e-testing methods such as: - → Digital projects similar to integrated projects but prepared and submitted using ICTs e.g. Brochure in Microsoft word, video presentation, digital storyboard - → Electronic MCQ (Multiple Choice Questions) - → Electronic structured / free response items - Links to online typing training will be made available for students to facilitate online instruction and assessment.
+- Teachers are encouraged via specific and ongoing training spear-headed by the TEPPD to practice e-testing methods such as: - Digital projects similar to integrated projects but prepared and submitted using ICTs e.g. Brochure in Microsoft word, video presentation, digital storyboard - Electronic MCQ (Multiple Choice Questions) - Electronic structured / free response items